opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 .. c:function:: void loadWindowParameters(const string& name)

-    Load parameters of the window windowname.
+    Loads parameters of the window ``windowname`` .

-    :param name: Name of the window
+    :param name: Name of the window.

-The function ``loadWindowParameters`` load size, location, flags,  trackbars' value, zoom and panning location of the window *window_name*
+The function ``loadWindowParameters`` loads size, location, flags, trackbars value, zoom and panning location of the window ``window_name`` .

 .. index:: createButton